herozgx/arts/README.md

 # ARTS
-ARTS, which sponsored by chenhao, is an weekly task that everyone member should promise to complete and to persist for a year.
-It is composed of an Algorithm, a Review, a Tip and a Share, whose details are decribed below:
+ARTS, which sponsored by chenhao, is a weekly task that every member should promise to complete and persist a year.
+It is composed of an Algorithm, a Review, a Tip and a Share. its details are decribed as below:

 **Algorithm**: Complete an algorithm in leetcode.
 **Review**: Read and evaluate at least one English article.